External ballistics: Six degrees of freedom model

 There are also advanced professional ballistic models like PRODAS available.
 These are based on six degrees of freedom (6 DoF) calculations.
-6 DoF modeling accounts for x, y, and z position in space along with the projectiles pitch, yaw, and roll rates.
+6 DoF modeling accounts for x, y, and z velocities in space along with the projectiles pitch, yaw, and roll rates.
 6 DoF modeling needs such elaborate data input, knowledge of the employed projectiles and expensive data collection and verification methods that it is impractical for non-professional ballisticians, but not impossible for the curious, computer literate, and mathematically inclined.
 Semi-empirical aeroprediction models have been developed that reduced extensive test range data on a wide variety of projectile shapes, normalizing dimensional input geometries to calibers; accounting for nose length and radius, body length, and boattail size, and allowing the full set of 6-dof aerodynamic coefficients to be estimated.
 Early research on spin-stabilized aeroprediction software resulted in the SPINNER computer program.
 The FINNER aeroprediction code calculates 6-dof inputs for fin stabilized projectiles.
 Solids modeling software that determines the projectile parameters of mass, center of gravity, axial and transverse moments of inertia necessary for stability analysis are also readily available, and simple to computer program.
 Finally, algorithms for 6-dof numerical integration suitable to a 4th order Runge-Kutta are readily available.
-All that is required for the amateur ballistician to investigate the finer analytical details of projectile trajectories, along with bullet nutation and precession behavior, is computer programming determination.
-Nevertheless, for the small arms enthusiast, aside from academic curiosity, one will discover that being able to predict trajectories to 6-dof accuracy is probably not of practical significance compared to more simplified point mass trajectories based on published bullet ballistic coefficients.
-6 DoF is generally used by the aerospace and defense industry and military organizations that study the ballistic behavior of a limited number of (intended) military issue projectiles.
-Calculated 6 DoF trends can be incorporated as correction tables in more conventional ballistic software applications.

-Though 6 DoF modeling and software applications are used by professional well equipped organizations for decades, the computing power restrictions of mobile computing devices like (ruggedized) personal digital assistants, tablet computers or smartphones impaired field use as calculations generally have to be done on the fly.
-In 2016 the Scandinavian ammunition manufacturer Nammo Lapua Oy released a 6 DoF calculation model based ballistic free software named Lapua Ballistics.
+Though 6 DoF modeling and software applications have been used by professional, well-equipped organizations for decades, the computing power restrictions of mobile computing devices, like (ruggedized) personal digital assistants, tablet computers, or smartphones impaired field use as calculations generally have to be done on the fly.
+In 2016 the Scandinavian ammunition manufacturer Nammo Lapua Oy released a 6 DoF calculation model based ballistic free software named Lapua Ballistics (after Lapua Cartridge Factory).
 The software is distributed as a mobile app only and available for Android and iOS devices.
-The employed 6 DoF model is however limited to Lapua bullets as a 6 DoF solver needs bullet specific drag coefficient (Cd)/Doppler radar data and geometric dimensions of the projectile(s) of interest.
-For other bullets the Lapua Ballistics solver is limited to and based on G1 or G7 ballistic coefficients and the Mayevski/Siacci method.
+The employed 6 DoF model is, however, limited to Lapua bullets, as a 6 DoF solver needs bullet-specific drag coefficient (Cd)/Doppler radar data and geometric dimensions of the projectile(s) of interest.
+For other bullets, the Lapua Ballistics solver is limited to and based on G1 or G7 ballistic coefficients and the Mayevski/Siacci method.